mathew-j-davis/shuttle/scripts/configure_production_environment_plan.md

 # Production Environment Configuration Script Planning

 ## Overview
-This script will provide an interactive, guided setup for Shuttle production environments, similar to how `install.sh` works for initial installation.
+This script will provide an interactive, guided setup for Shuttle production environments, similar to how `1_install.sh` works for initial installation.
 It will orchestrate the individual configuration scripts in `scripts/2_production_environment_steps/`.

 ## Script: `configure_production_environment.sh`